-This is an introductory text that follows the software development process, from requirements capture to implementation, using an object-oriented approach.
+A Student Guide to Object-Oriented Development is an introductory text that follows the software development process, from requirements capture to implementation, using an object-oriented approach.
 The book uses object-oriented techniques to present a practical viewpoint on developing software, providing the reader with a basic understanding of object-oriented concepts by developing the subject in an uncomplicated and easy-to-follow manner.
 It outlines standard object-oriented modelling techniques and illustrates them with a variety of examples and exercises, using UML as the modelling language and Java as the language of implementation.
-The book is based on a main worked case study for teaching purposes, plus others with password-protected answers on the web for use in coursework or exams.
+The book is based on a main worked case study for teaching purposes.

 - Adopts a simple, step by step approach to object-oriented development